raghvendra03/raghvendra03/README.md

 ### Skills 🔥
 - Languages: Python, SQL, R.
-- Libraries & Tools: NumPy, Pandas, Scikit-Learn, Matplotlib.
+- Libraries & Tools: NumPy, Pandas, Scikit-Learn, Matplotlib, Seaborn.

 🌱 Currently, I am looking for a full-time role in Data Analyst, Data Science, Machine Learning or related field.
 Also been learing a lot these days.